no one deals like we do!

 18-Night Antarctica and Southern Ocean expeditions

-Departing from Hobart and Bluff, New Zealand, in December 2007, Orion's expeditions to the Southern Ocean and Antarctica give passengers the opportunity to learn about the Australian Antarctic explorer, Douglas Mawson.
+Departing from Hobart and Bluff, New Zealand, Orion's expeditions to the Southern Ocean and Antarctica give passengers the opportunity to learn about the Australian Antarctic explorer, Douglas Mawson.

 Erected for his 1911 to 1913 expedition, Sir Douglas Mawson's historic huts, at 67° 0' South and Cape Denison, are one of six surviving complexes from the 'Heroic Era' of Antarctic exploration.
 Besides the historic buildings, passengers see remnants of clothing, food, crates, sleds, ropes and kerosene tins.